Huegoxaga/notes/finance/related-concepts.md

   - Traceability can be changed depends on materiality
     - Some unit cost can be defined but it is just too small and the owner doesn't bother to trace it.
 Instead a total indirect cost is evaluated
 - Function - Product/Period
-  - Product cost - anythine related to make the product
+  - Product(Inventoriable) cost - anythine related to make the product
     - These costs go into the balance sheet as inventory, after shipment the cost of good sold is transferred into income statement as expenses
     - They are `DM`, `DL`, `VMOH`, `FMOH`
   - Period cost - the costs including all selling and administrative costs
     - These costs go directly into income statement as expenses
-    - They are `VS&A`, `FS&A`
+    - They are `VS&A`, `FS&A`, including any marketing expense and customer service expense

 ### Costs in Reports